Live Your Best Life in Durham This Holiday Season

 Posted By Discover Durham Staff

 When family and friends roll into town, how can you ensure that everyone is happy without losing your sanity?
 Here’s your guide to not only survive, but thrive this holiday season in Durham.

 Get out of the house

 One of the fastest ways to go from festive to freaking out is by staying cooped up in the house.
 Durham usually enjoys a mild winter filled with cold but sunny days, so bundle up and get outside.

-Pose for pictures with giant holiday penguins and winter creatures at Brightleaf Square, then shop for holiday-themed decor at Parker and Otis and Morgan Imports.
+Pose for pictures with giant holiday penguins and winter creatures at Brightleaf Square (while stopping for gifts at places like Hamilton Hill and Bull City Olive Oil), then shop for holiday-themed decor at Parker and Otis and Morgan Imports.
 Upgrade family movie night at The Streets at Southpoint, where the IMAX theater shows all the latest flicks.
 You can also wrap up Christmas shopping at Southpoint, a shopping and entertainment district that features more than 150 retailers, including Nordstrom, Anthropologie, and Cole Haan, or enjoy family-style Italian cuisine at Maggiano’s Little Italy.
 If the weather simply won’t cooperate, check out family-friendly indoor activities around Durham.

 Never, we repeat, never let anyone get too hangry during the holidays!
 When stress levels are high, it’s best to keep blood sugar stabilized with tasty, Durham-made snacks.
 Fill the pantry with caramel popcorn from The Mad Popper, macaroons and sweet treats from Rose’s Noodles & Sweets (pictured), and plenty of coffee from Counter Culture.